 Good corporate citizenship is essential to our long-term business success.

 Our Supplier Guiding Principles (SGP) communicate our values and expectations of suppliers and emphasize the importance of responsible workplace practices that respect human rights and comply, at a minimum, with applicable environmental and local labor laws and core international conventions.
 The Supplier Guiding Principles is aligned with our Human Rights Policy and reflects our commitment to respecting human rights across our business system and global supply chain.

-Since the inception of our SGP program we have collaborated with our bottling and supplier partners to complete over 17,000 workplace assessments.
+Since the inception of our SGP program we have collaborated with our bottling and supplier partners to complete over 17,500 human and workplace rights assessments.
 Although our values have stayed the same we have continually evolved our program to drive continuous improvement.
 In 2012 we rolled out program updates in light of years of experience, industry trends and expert guidance on business and human rights.
 These updates continued to build our system's awareness of human rights and our capacity through assessing management systems and other Good Practices that support a positive and inclusive workplace.
-In 2014 we are enhancing our assessments with regards to the recruitment and employment practices for migrant workers and protecting the land rights of local communities and continuing our robust engagement in Myanmar.
+In 2014 we enhanced our assessments with regards to the recruitment and employment practices for migrant workers and protecting the land rights of local communities.
+Read more about our recent commitments in our Issue Guidance.

 Supplier Guiding Principles